 Tonight the movie To Save a Life was shown at our church by our somewhat local radio station.

-I knew prior to attending the movie that it would have a huge impact on me due to the fact that the previews left me weeping every time I heard them.
-The main premise to the movie itself was one that wrenched my heart just thinking about it, because it was something I could relate to my own life.
+I knew prior to attending the movie it would have a huge impact on me.
+The previews alone left me weeping every time I heard them.
+The main premise to the movie itself was one that wrenched my heart.
+It was something I could relate to in my own life.

 The first was a boy.
 I had met him at a youth group, and fell into crush mode immediately.
 He was wacky and strange and seemed to go out of his way to make all feel welcome.
 I was pretty sure he had no idea I existed, even though we had exchanged a few emails prior.